byrd-laif/soilMakers/lifeStylesForChange/creativeEcoLivingProofOfConcept.md

 **Queen master bedroom** featured a 4pc ensuite, queen size bed, custom made Polynesian style wood platform and dedicated evaporative cooler.
 Spacious, even with luggage and two guests in the room one could still easily enjoy yoga.
 The private attached bathroom has a large vanity, mirror, sink, toilet, small window and full size bathtub with shower.
 This bathroom did not have hot water, for a hot shower guests accessed the shared 3 piece bathroom just outside the room.
 This room also featured a dedicated evaporative cooler, the addition of essential oils as part of the experience was offered.

-**Double bedroom** featured a large corner window garden, natural wood parquet floor and two coconut tatami mats, each on there own custom made Polynesian style wood platform.
-Two large open closets for easy access with plenty of room to hang clothes.
+**Double and Single Bedrooms:** each room featured a large corner window garden, natural wood parquet flooring and coconut tatami mats, each on there own custom made Polynesian style wood platform.
+Two large open custom design closets (double room) and a single large open custom design closet (single room) for easy access with plenty of room to hang clothes.

-**Single bedroom** featured a corner window garden, natural wood parquet floor and a single coconut tatami mat on a custom made Polynesian style wood platform.
-A single large open closet for easy access and plenty of room to hang clothes.

 Coconut tatami mats offer spinal support, are naturally breathable and recommended for those that suffer allergies.

 **Shared bathroom** provide a mirror above the sink, toilet and standing shower with hot water, located just outside the bedrooms.

-#### Vivarium Guidelines
+**Vivarium LifeStyle Guidelines**

 The Vivarium was a shoe free environment, guests where asked to leave outdoor shoes at the secure entrance to the vivarium.